TurboFuzz: FPGA Accelerated Hardware Fuzzing for Processor Agile Verification: Conclusion

 This paper introduces TurboFuzz—an end-to-end hardware-accelerated verification framework for processors.
 TurboFuzz implements the complete verification loop on a single FPGA, including coverage-driven stimulus generation, self-checking, and coverage collection, significantly improving verification efficiency.
 The framework also features several innovations: a hybrid fuzzing strategy, optimized corpus scheduling, and enhanced coverage instrumentation for better state reachability.
 Experiments on modern RISC-V processor cores demonstrate that TurboFuzz achieves $2.23\times$ greater coverage and $571\times$ performance improvement compared to state-of-the-art software simulation-based fuzzing methods, while also uncovering previously undetected bugs.

 Future work includes developing resource-aware hardware coverage metrics for circuit state transitions and enhancing TurboFuzz's performance.
-We plan to extend the framework's applicability to ISAs beyond RISC-V, particularly by generalizing the fuzzer module.
-We are committed to releasing TurboFuzz as open-source to support the broader hardware verification community.
+We are working on porting TurboFuzz to verify larger RISC-V CPUs such as XiangShan\cite{xiangshan} based on disaggregated CPU+FPGA architecture or multi-FPGA platforms.
+We also plan to extend the framework's applicability to ISAs beyond RISC-V, particularly by generalizing the fuzzer module.
+Finally, we are committed to releasing TurboFuzz as open-source to support the broader hardware verification community.